← Transmissions

 • Conversion: INP/LCP/CLS, add-to-cart rate, checkout completion, revenue per session.

-• Value: AOV, re-purchase at D+30/D+60, LTV per segment, retail/commerce media share.
+• Value: AOV, re-purchase at D+30/D+60, LTV by segment, retail/commerce media share.

 • Data/Compliance: opt-in rate, event match quality, schema coverage.